Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 3. Trigger Controls

 The trigger stabilises the waveform and prevents it from rolling across the screen.
-Without proper triggering, the waveform will appear unstable or chaotic.
+Without proper triggering, the waveform may appear unstable, drifting or chaotic.

 Trigger Level